-Write a summary of the steps involved in the referral process and becoming eligible for vocational rehabilitation services.
-Identify an appropriate employment goal for the case study student's Individualized Plan for Employment (IPE).
-Indicate the reason for selecting the employment goal (group and individual).
+Write a summary of the steps involved in the referral process and becoming eligible for vocational rehabilitation services (individual).
+Identify an appropriate employment goal for the case study student's Individualized Plan for Employment (IPE) (group).

-After the written components of this project are completed the groups will reconvene and present their projects on the final day of class.
+After the written components of this project are completed the groups will reconvene and present their projects in a Mock IEP on the final day of class.